Black Tea Aids Oral Health

 Drink black tea to avoid oral cancer

 Black tea also has a role to play in prevention of oral cancer.
 People with a precancerous condition termed oral leukoplakia can cut down on the risk of oral cancer by drinking black tea.
-A study funded by the National Tea Research Foundation of India, has revealed that the polyphenols in black tea reverse cancer-causing changes to the DNA of cells lining the mouth.
-Oral leukoplakia is characterized by white patches or plaque in the mouth that are tough to do away with.
+A study funded by the National Tea Research Foundation of India found that the polyphenols in black tea may reverse cancer-causing changes to the DNA of cells lining the mouth.
+Oral leukoplakia is characterized by stubborn white patches or plaque in the mouth.

 When taken with milk, black tea is also a good source of calcium.
 It contains traces of vitamin B2 and B6, manganese, potassium and zinc.
 As more research is done on the benefits of black tea, it is becoming more apparent that incorporating tea into our daily lives can benefit our health in a number of ways.